 - Golden chain (Laburnum × watereri)

-- Oak trees (leaves and acorns poisonous to dogs)
+- Oak trees (Quercus; leaves and acorns poisonous to dogs)

-You may have heard that squirrels -- a major pest for many other spring-flowering bulb plants -- will not eat daffodils.
+You may have heard that squirrels (a major pest for many other spring-flowering bulb plants) will not eat daffodils.
 But do you know why?
-The fact is, daffodils are toxic.
+The fact is, daffodils (Narcissus) are toxic.
 Other bulbs to be careful about if you have a dog include:

 Some landscaping stalwarts (including some tropical plants) are grown for their flowers, but others are grown for their vegetation.
 We sometimes refer to them as foliage plants.
-Some of these plant specimens poisonous to dogs are also known for having large leaves, such as castor beans and the aptly-named "elephant ears" (Colocasia).
+Some of the plant specimens poisonous to dogs that follow are also known for having large leaves, such as castor beans and the aptly-named "elephant ears."
 By contrast, bird of paradise and angel's trumpet are clearly grown for their sensational blossoms.
 Meanwhile, Aloe Vera may be toxic for your puppy, but it is found in many skin-care products for humans.
 As for snake lily, this unusual specimen is in a class all by itself:

 Weeds and Other Wild Plants